acerohernan/portfolio/src/content/work/varcel.md

 - Allow users to log in using their GitHub accounts.
 - Provide users with a GitHub App for creating a seamless integration with their public and private repositories in GitHub
-- Allow users to select a repository with front-end application code and deploy it to the cloud with only one click
+- Allow users to select a repository and deploy it to the cloud with only one click
 - Allow users to see the build and deployment logs in real-time from Varcel’s deployment page
 - After a successful deployment, provide a unique link to users for accessing their application from all over the world.
 - Allow users to automatically trigger a deployment each time there’s a new code pushed to the repository